RobertLucey/oireachtas-nlp/README.md

 Some natural language processing of the Dail and Seanad of individual members / political parties.
 Do things like see the difference between the words people/parties use along with predicting what political party a person will align with given a sample of their speech.

+You can find results of me running some of the commands [here](results/README.md)

 Dependencies
 ------------